BongBaesa/BongBaesa/README.md

 📌 Recent grad, continuously learning tech...

-📌 Looking to guidance to improve!! ⚙
+📌 Seeking guru to make me improve!! ⚙

 📧 Feel free to reach out to me at baesabong@gmail.com or DM me on **Messenger** on m.me/bong.baesa.
-I'd love to connect and learn together!

 (I bothered to write this 😆).